 - You can’t change the beneficiary of the policy.
 This could be particularly damaging to you if your family relationships change during the life of the policy.

 - The policy’s death benefit is taxable for three years after transfer.
 If you transfer an existing life insurance policy to a trust but die within the next three years, the death benefit is still subject to estate taxes.
 To avoid this, you can have the trust purchase the policy from the start, so there is no transfer.

-- No borrowing against your policy.
+- You can’t borrow from your policy.
 If you want to take out a loan against your policy, forget it.
-You can't borrow against the cash value in the policy because you're no longer the policy's owner.
+You can’t borrow against the cash value in the policy because you’re no longer the policy’s owner.
 The trustee can take out a loan, but if the loan benefits the insured in some way, the beneficiary could sue the trustee.